Muhammedbadr/Muhammedbadr/README.md

 Talking about Personal Stuffs:

-- 👨🏽‍💻 I’m High school student at my 2th year;
+- 👨🏽‍💻 I’m  university student
 - 🤔 My interests are with windows and macOS programming;
 - 💼 My goal is to be a programmer;
 - 🌍I can speak 4 languages .
 Russian ,Turkish ,Arabic and English;